 Keep all first aid supplies in a waterproof bag with any medications you use (inhaler, epipen).
 I recommend adding the following items to your first aid kit if not included: Benadryl, Advil/Tylenol, pointy tweezers, Polysporin ointment or Polysporin To Go Spray (contains topical anesthetic to dull the pain; great for kids!).

 - Recommended first aid kits: We have Adventure Medical Kits in various sizes.
-0.5 is good for day trips; get the 0.7 or 0.9 for family multi-day trips.
+0.5 is good for solo day trips; get the 0.7 or 0.9 for multi-day/multi-person trips.
 All items are packed in high quality zipper sealed bags and the ultralight silnylon bag is waterproof and durable thanks to ripstop fabric.

-- Recommended post: Which Tick Repellents to Use and How to Use Them.
+- Recommended reading: Which Tick Repellents to Use and How to Use Them.

 4. Insulation & Sun Protection

-Mountain adventures call for one insulated layer and one waterproof, breathable layer, insulated gloves, a hat, and mesh headnet to protect against biting insects.
+Mountain adventures call for at least one insulated layer and one waterproof-breathable layer, insulated gloves, a hat, and mesh headnet to protect against biting insects.
 A toque (beanie) that covers your ears is great for cold weather or breezy summits, and in winter, I strongly recommend mittens and hand warmer and foot warmer packets.
-For sun protection, wear long, lightweight, breathable layers (pants, not shorts), a hat, sunglasses, and sunscreen.
+For sun protection, wear long, lightweight, breathable layers (pants, not shorts), a hat, sunglasses, and mineral sunscreen for broad spectrum UV protection.

-- Recommended outer layers: Helly Hansen Verglas 3L Shell Jacket, Outdoor Research Carbide Jacket – basically, you should get something durable, waterproof (20,000 mm), and breathable with a fitted hood and pit zips for ventilation.
+Choosing an outer layer: Get something durable, waterproof (20,000 mm), and breathable with a fitted hood and pit zips for ventilation.
+We recommend the following:

-- For more information, please see Keeping Warm in Spring/Fall, Keeping Kids Warm in Winter, and Stay warm and dry on the trails with Helly Hansen.
+For more tips and product recommendations, please see Fall Hiking Gear Guide, Keeping Warm in Spring/Fall, The Best Winter Gear for Kids, and Stay warm and dry on the trails with Helly Hansen.

 5. Emergency Shelter